chase-moskal/xiome/scratchpad.md

 # big picture

 what happens stories
+- when a clerk creates a subscription plan
+- when a clerk updates a subscription plan
+- when a clerk deletes a subscription plan
-- when a user buys a subscription
+- when a customer buys a subscription
-- when a user updates their subscription
+- when a customer updates their subscription
-- when a user ends their subscription
+- when a customer ends their subscription
-- when an admin assigns a subscription role to a user
+- when a clerk assigns a subscription role to a user
-- when an admin deletes a subscription role, or unassigns a user
+- when a clerk deletes a subscription role, or unassigns a user
-- when an admin assigns privileges to a subscription role
+- when a clerk assigns privileges to a subscription role

 questions
 - what is a subscription role?